rlgraph/rlgraph/docs/components.rst

     def _graph_fn_do_some_computation(self, a, b):
         # All backend-specific code in RLgraph goes into graph functions.
         if get_backend() == "tf":
-            # do some computation in tf.
+            # Do some computation in tf.
             some_result = tf.add(a, b)

         elif get_backend() == "pytorch":
-            # do some computation in pytorch.
+            # Do some computation in pytorch.
             some_result = a + b

         return some_result